IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- armor, poisons?
 Ask everyone what they're doing in downtime
 - Fray tide looms over the city for the next few weeks, an ever present cloud bank at the city's eastern port.
 Sailors mutter bad omens, mages curse lapsing spells, and the common folk stay inside.
 Despite the city's protections that have stood against the Fray for millennia, no resident of the Leuchroic coast has ever made it long without learning a healthy fear of the sea.
-- Headlines on the next issue of the Kevara Word?
+- Headlines on the next issue of the Gisney Times
 	- events of last adventure. tie into Vasilev's plans if you have them Scene with bluemoon learning artificing
 - Luca's workshop: gleaming chrome and brass, dials, puffs of whistling steam.
 Drawers and bins of parts - gears, wires of different gauges, crystal shards.
 Slightly disarrayed, except for one workbench kept very neat order, but Luca approaches his own bench.